TRaSH-Guides/Guides/docs/Radarr/radarr-setup-custom-formats-french.md

 ### Releases you should avoid

-This is a must have for every Quality Profile you use in my opinion.
+In my opinion, this is a must-have for every Quality Profile you use.
 All these Custom Formats make sure you don't get Low Quality Releases.

 {! include-markdown "../../includes/french-guide/radarr-french-unwanted.md" !}